opynfinance/GammaProtocol/docs/contracts-documentation/Controller.md

 ### Event `Redeem(address otoken, address redeemer, address receiver, address collateralAsset, uint256 otokenBurned, uint256 payout)`

-emits an event when an oToken is redeemd
+emits an event when an oToken is redeemed

-### Event `VaultSettled(address otoken, address AccountOwner, address to, uint256 vaultId, uint256 payout)`
+### Event `VaultSettled(address AccountOwner, address to, uint256 vaultId, uint256 payout)`

 emits an event when a vault is settled